wenlzhang/obsidian-file-title-updater/README.md

 - **Detects already synchronized titles**: If all three titles are already the same, the plugin will notify you and skip unnecessary updates
 - **Proper spacing**: Ensures exactly one empty line between frontmatter and the first heading
 - **Handles edge cases**: Properly creates first headings when none exist and provides helpful error messages
+- **Handles illegal characters**: Automatically sanitizes titles when updating filenames to remove or replace characters that aren't allowed in filenames

+### Illegal Character Handling

+When syncing titles from frontmatter or headings to filenames, some characters aren't allowed in filenames.
+The plugin provides several options for handling these characters:

+- **Remove illegal characters**: Simply removes any characters that aren't allowed in filenames
+- **Replace with space**: Replaces illegal characters with spaces
+- **Replace with dash (-)**: Replaces illegal characters with dashes
+- **Replace with underscore (_)**: Replaces illegal characters with underscores
+- **Custom replacement**: Specify your own character to replace illegal characters with

+You can also choose whether to update all titles with the sanitized version or keep the original title in the frontmatter and heading while only sanitizing the filename.

 ## Why use this plugin?